zhongfu/tp/docs/UserGuide.md

 #### `personfind`: Find employees by name or tag

-Finds all employees that have the given keyword(s) in their names or tags, and lists them in the employee table.
+Finds all employees that have the given keyword(s) in their names or tags, and lists them in the employee list.

 If multiple keywords are entered, only entries that match **all** keywords are returned.